martynr27/TSA-DOT/README.md

 Users can input site-specific data, including design storm events, local topography (depth to volume relationships), outlet pipe configurations, and soil infiltration rates, making TSA-DOT suitable for designing new TSAs or retrofitting existing ones.
 Metric weightings can be customised to reflect local priorities.

+For more details on the underlying methodology, see our manuscript:

 ---

 ## 🔧 Modes